urigolani/rinuts/Readme.md

 			HTTP-Body: {"context": *whatEver*}" - a JSON notated object

 		note - added context will override context supplied to the *ctor* of rinuts.

+### Driver interface:

+    Drivers for rinuts should export the following methods inorder to enable 'rinuts' to enumarate the driver's tests as a reponse for 'GET' request and to run a speicific test per 'POST' request:

+     *  'enumTests' (callback): applies *callback* on an array containing the tests to be exposed. each array element has the form:
+            {
+                name: *the name of the test*,
+                identifier: *the unique identifier of the test. will be appended to the test url in the get reponse, e.g, \tests\testoddnumbers*
+            }
+     *  'runTest' (identifier, callback, context) : runs the test matching 'identifier', with 'context' if supplied in the in the POST request, and applies callback on the testresult.